FirebirdSQL/firebird-testcontainers-java/README.md

   - `password` (_optional_) specifies the password for the user (defaults to `test`)
 - `<value>` is the value of the property

 Currently, these URLs can only use the `jacobalberty/firebird` images.
+In 1.6.0, this will switch to use `firebirdsql/firebird`.

 Example of use: